wcj365/healthcare/prep_notes/online_session_04.md

 # Online Session Session 04 Sept 15 - Chapter 5 Medical Technology

 ## Define Technology (Merriam Webster Dictionary)
-1.
-    - a.
-The practical application of knowledge especially in a particular area.
+- The practical application of knowledge especially in a particular area.
-    - b. capability given by the practical application of knowledge.
+- capability given by the practical application of knowledge.

-2. a manner of accomplishing a task especially using technical processes, methods, or knowledge.
+- A manner of accomplishing a task especially using technical processes, methods, or knowledge.
 ## Culture and Technology (Yin and Yang)

 ## Evolution of Medical Technology